 Most assuredly, I say to you, he who believes in Me has everlasting life.
 Jn 6:47

 Everyone who believes in the finished work of Christ has forgiveness of sins:

 To Him all the prophets witness that, through His name, whoever believes in Him will receive remission of sins.
 Ac 10:43

 There are no degrees of remission of sins; we all receive complete forgiveness.
-Every sin that any Christian commits is completely forgiven, whether past, present, or future.
+Every sin that any Christian commits is completely forgiven whether past, present, or future.
 All our sins are gone—every single one.
-God accounts to every single believer all His righteousness.
+God accounts for every single believer all His righteousness.
 He does not do this by degrees or measure.
 This is called the doctrine of imputation.
 Imputation means God accounts to our credit His perfect righteousness through Christ.
 There are no degrees of justification or imputation.
 We stand just before God forever.

 Therefore let it be known to you, brethren, that through this Man is preached to you the forgiveness of sins; and by Him everyone who believes is justified from all things from which you could not be justified by the law of Moses.
 Ac 13:38, 39

 But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.
 For there is no difference… Ro 3:21, 22